earlybird-labs/.github/profile/README.md

 ## :mag_right: Who We Are

-We are Early Bird Labs, a product studio with a multi-disciplinary approach to innovation.
-Specializing in crafting high-quality software and hardware solutions, our technological expertise is vast and varied.
-On the software front, we primarily focus on the MERN stack and React Native for mobile development, complemented by our extensive experience in Python-based applications, generative APIs, and microservices.
-In parallel, our hardware endeavors span embedded systems, IoT, and robotics.
-We are also well-versed in the design and development of custom PCBs, firmware, and hardware-software integration.
+We're a product studio that combines software and hardware development to create innovative solutions.
+Our expertise includes web and mobile development using the MERN stack and React Native, as well as Python for building APIs and microservices.
+We also work with embedded systems, IoT, robotics, and design custom PCBs.
+Our team integrates hardware and software to deliver comprehensive products.

 [Visit our website](https://earlybirdlabs.io)